nbarbettini/little-aspnetcore-book/chapters/automated-testing/unit-testing.md

         AspNetCoreTodo.UnitTests.csproj
 ```

-Since the test project will use the classes defined in your main project, you'll need to add a reference to the `AspNetCoreTodo` project:
+Since the test project will use the classes defined in your main project, you'll need to add a reference to the `AspNetCoreTodo` project.

+Use `cd` to navigate to the newly-created AspNetCoreTodo.UnitTests project directory, and type:

 ```
-dotnet add reference ../AspNetCoreTodo/AspNetCoreTodo.csproj
+dotnet add reference ..\AspNetCoreTodo\AspNetCoreTodo.csproj
 ```

 Delete the `UnitTest1.cs` file that's automatically created.
 You're ready to write your first test.